Prerequisites for using the ilos Button plugin for Atto:

-- Extract source package under /lib/editor/atto/plugins. "ilos-Button-for-Atto-master" directory should be created.
+Step 3: Extract the source package under /lib/editor/atto/plugins. "ilos-Button-for-Atto-master" directory should be created.

-- Access Moodle home page in a browser while logged in as an administrator.
+Step 5: Access the Moodle home page (as an admin).
 Moodle should detect the new/upgraded plug-in and show "Plugins check" screen which prompts you to install/upgrade.
 Click "Upgrade Moodle database now" button to proceed.

-- After installation Moodle is going to redirect you to the plugin settings page.
-Setup your Organization API key in the Textbox.
-You can find your Organization API key in the ilos web app.
-Important: Plugin won't work until you set up your Organization API key'
+Step 6: After installation, Moodle is going to redirect you to the plugin settings page.
+Copy your Organization API key in the Textbox.
+You can find your Organization API key in the ilos web app (app.ilosvideos.com) under Account Settings > Integrations.

-- Under the 'Site Administration' tab on the left side of the screen, navigate to Security -> Site Policies and check the box next to 'Enable Trusted Content'.
-By default, trusted content (e.g. ilos Videos) will be able to be posted by those assigned the role Manager or Course Creator.
+Step 9: Under the 'Site Administration' tab on the left side of the screen, navigate to Security > Site Policies and check the box next to 'Enable Trusted Content'.
+By default, trusted content (e.g. ilos Videos) can be posted by those assigned the role Manager or Course Creator.
 Trusted roles may be added under Site Administration > Permissions > Users > Define Roles by selecting a role and enabling or disabling 'Enable Trusted Content' for that role.

-- Navigate to Site Administration > Users > Permissions > Define Roles and assign whichever users should be able to post ilos videos one of the roles in which posting trusted content is enabled.
+Step 10: Navigate to Site Administration > Users > Permissions > Define Roles and assign the users who should be allowed to post ilos videos one of the roles in which posting trusted content is enabled.